Doudou-Wu/typst-course-description-template/README.md

-# BUPT Course Description Template
+# DUT Course Description Template

 This repository contains a template for creating Course Description using [Typst](https://typst.app/).
 It is designed to assist in generating clear and professional course summaries, especially useful for students at BUPT who need to present course details in a standardized and visually appealing format when applying to universities.